Armenian orthography reform: Rules

-Reception and review
+Reception and 1940 revision

 Reform met immediate, unfavorable reactions.
 Notably, the poet Hovhannes Tumanyan, chairman of the Union of Armenian Writers, expressed his discontent in a letter to the Soviet of Popular Commissars, written in May 1922.
 Later on, many objected to the reform, asking the restoration of traditional Armenian spelling.
 Ch․ S. Sarkisyan's requested to correct the mistakes of the 1922 reform: “Armenian spelling now urgently needs the elimination of the mistakes made in 1922, that is, the abolition of those changes that were introduced into the alphabet”.
-As a consequence, on August 22nd, 1940, the linguist Gurgen Sevak (1904-1981) promoted a second reform of Armenian orthography, which marked a partial return to Mesropian spelling.
+As a consequence, on August 22, 1940, the linguist Gurgen Sevak (1904-1981) promoted a second reform of Armenian orthography, which marked a partial return to Mesropian spelling.

 After-effects

 These reforms, which were part of the likbez policy carried out by the Soviets, have deeply affected not only the Eastern Armenian alphabet, but also the set of rules and conventions governing writing and word formation.

 Since the establishment of the third Republic of Armenia in 1991, there has been a fringe movement in some Armenian academic circles to reinstate the classical orthography as official in Armenia.
 Some members of the Armenian Church in Armenia also support the use of the classical orthography.
 However, neither official circles nor the general population or pedagogical and scientific communities in Armenia supports reversing the reform.

 Nevertheless, since 1991 the ligature և is oftentimes intentionally avoided in some print media, where եվ or եւ is used instead.

-In nowadays Armenia, the 1922 orthography reform is still perceived as a heavy burden, insofar as it undermines the relationship between the two diasporas and the homeland.
+In modern Armenia, the 1922 orthography reform is still perceived as a heavy burden, insofar as it undermines the relationship between the two diasporas and the homeland.